 Delete Unused Media Sources

-(The following media sources do not have clips in the timeline and c automatically deleted. an be
+The following media sources do not have automatically deleted. clips in the timelin ne and can be

 Source Name

 Screen Recording 5/18/16

 Click delete

-Delete ncel
+Delete Cancel

-Using the Editor Window's Toolbar
+Using the Editor Windows Toolbar

-Below the canvas is a toolbar.
-It displays several tools you'll use to configure your canvas, preview your video, and monitor your audio, as described below, in Table 4.
-Table 4.
+Below the ScreenFlow canvas is a toolbar with various controls.

+It displays several tools you'll use to configure your canvas, preview your video, and monitor your audio, as described below, in Table 3.

+Table 3.
 Using the Editor Window Toolbar

-Control Description Canvas Button Click the canvas button (far left) to display the canvas controls-click it again to hide them.
+Control Description Media Library button Click to display the Media Library panel.
+Canvas Button Click the canvas button (far left) to display the canvas controls-click it again to hide them.
 You can use these controls to view and adjust canvas properties: the canvas size (and resulting frame size of your exported video) and background color.
 For details, see Configuring the Canvas .
 Playback Controls Use the playback controls (center) to play your project as well as jump to the beginning or end of your project.
 You can also use the traditional video editor's JKL keystrokes for Rewind, Stop, and Playback.
 Press J or L repeatedly to speed up rewind/playback respectively.
 The timecode of the project is displayed directly to the right of the playback controls.
 (You can set timecode to SMPTE or ScreenFlow-see Timeline Pane .)
 Audio Meter The audio meter (far right) displays audio volume.
-The top meter represents the left channel; the bottom, the right channel.
+The top meter represents the left channel; the bottom, the right channel. <headphone icon=""></headphone> Click the headphone icon to toggle (on and off) muting of the preview audio (headphones).